mogeb/thinkfirst/thinkfirst/content/posts/quickpost-2020-05-06.md

 ---
-title: "[Quick Post] A scientist's death is a tragedy without the thin veil of a  conspiracy"
+title: "A scientist's death is a tragedy without the thin veil of a  conspiracy"
 date: 2020-05-06T19:20:50-04:00
 draft: false
 tags: ["quick post", "covid19", "death", "conspiracy"]